fbpx Skip to main content

 How Can We Help

-At Zampa Debattista we apply our expertise to assist companies in managing and reducing emissions throughout their value chain.
+At ZD we apply our expertise to assist companies in managing and reducing emissions throughout their value chain.
 We help measure your company’s baseline and accurately calculate Scope 3 emissions, focusing on indirect emissions from suppliers and partners.
 By providing comprehensive analysis and actionable insights, we enable your company to reduce your carbon footprint, comply with regulatory requirements, and enhance sustainability across your entire value chain.

 Mark Wirth